base-org/web/apps/base-docs/docs/tools/account-abstraction.md

 ---

+## Coinbase Developer Platform: Account Abstraction Kit

+The Coinbase Developer Platform [Account Abstraction Kit](https://www.coinbase.com/developer-platform/solutions/account-abstraction-kit) is an account abstraction toolkit for building simple onchain user experiences.
+Account Abstraction Kit provides a paymaster and bundler that allows you to sponsor gas fees and bundle user transactions, improving the user experience of your application.

+---

 ## Pimlico

 [Pimlico](https://pimlico.io/) provides an infrastructure platform that makes building smart accounts simpler.
 If you are developing, an ERC-4337 smart account, they provide bundlers, verifying paymasters, ERC-20 paymasters, and much more.